Effect of alloying elements on tempering transformation

 In actual production, we can generally find some phenomena, such as:

-① For carburized parts and carbonitriding parts, in order to achieve the same hardness (such as 480-610HV5) after quenching, why do carbonitriding parts need higher tempering temperature?
+- In order to achieve the same hardness (such as 480-610HV5) after quenching, why do carbonitriding parts require a higher tempering temperature compared to carburized parts?

-The above phenomenon is the “influence of alloy elements on the tempering transformation of metal parts” that will be introduced in this article.
+- Why does the hardness of high-speed steel, such as SKH-9 and W6Mo5Cr4V2, increase instead of decrease after conventional high-temperature tempering?
+This phenomenon is attributed to the influence of alloy elements on the tempering transformation of metal parts, which will be discussed in this article.

 2. Effect of alloy elements on martensite decomposition

-The decomposition process of martensite in alloy steel is basically similar to that of carbon steel, but its decomposition rate is obviously different.
+The process of decomposing martensite in alloy steel is basically similar to that of carbon steel, but the rate of decomposition differs significantly.

-Experiments show that the influence of alloy elements is very significant in the stage of martensite decomposition, especially in the late stage of martensite decomposition.
+Experiments have demonstrated that the impact of alloy elements is particularly significant during the latter stages of martensite decomposition.

 The reasons and laws of alloy elements affecting martensite decomposition can be roughly summarized as follows.

-1. During the decomposition stage of martensite, the desolvation of supersaturated carbon in martensite and the precipitation and aggregation of carbide particles will occur, and the carbon content in matrix phase α will decrease.
+1. During the decomposition stage of martensite, the supersaturated carbon in martensite undergoes desolvation, causing precipitation and aggregation of carbide particles, resulting in a decrease in the carbon content in the matrix phase α.

-The role of alloy elements is mainly to affect the decomposition process of martensite and the aggregation and growth rate of carbide particles by affecting the diffusion of carbon, so as to affect the decline rate of carbon concentration in phase α.
+The role of alloy elements is mainly to influence the decomposition process of martensite, the aggregation and growth rate of carbide particles, and the diffusion of carbon.
+This, in turn, affects the rate of decline of carbon concentration in phase α.

-The magnitude of this effect varies with the size of the binding force between alloy elements and carbon.
+The extent of this effect varies depending on the strength of the binding force between the alloy elements and carbon.

-The strong carbide forming elements (Cr, Mo, W, V, Ti, etc.) have a strong binding force with C, which increases the diffusion activation energy of C in martensite, hinders the diffusion of C in martensite, and slows down the decomposition rate of martensite.
+Strong carbide forming elements (such as Cr, Mo, W, V, Ti, etc.) have a strong binding force with carbon, which increases the diffusion activation energy of carbon in martensite, hindering its diffusion and slowing down the decomposition rate of martensite.

-The non carbide forming elements Si and CO can be dissolved into ε-FexC to stabilize ε-FexC and slow down the aggregation rate of carbides, thus delaying the decomposition of martensite.
+Non-carbide forming elements such as Si and CO can dissolve into ε-FexC to stabilize it and slow down the aggregation rate of carbides, thus delaying the decomposition of martensite.

-The complete desolvation temperature of supersaturated carbon in martensite during tempering of carbon steel is about 300 ℃, and the complete desolvation temperature can be shifted by 100-150 ℃ to high temperature by adding alloy elements.
+The complete desolvation temperature of supersaturated carbon in martensite during tempering of carbon steel is about 300 ℃.
+The addition of alloy elements can shift the complete desolvation temperature by 100-150 ℃ to a higher temperature.

-In other words, alloy steel can still maintain a certain saturated carbon concentration and fine carbides in phase α when tempered at a higher temperature, so as to maintain high hardness and strength.
+In other words, alloy steel can maintain a certain saturated carbon concentration and fine carbides in phase α even when tempered at a higher temperature, thereby maintaining high hardness and strength.

-Alloy elements, which prevent the reduction of carbon content in phase α and the growth of carbide particles and maintain the high hardness and high strength of steel parts, are called alloy elements that improve the tempering resistance or “backfire resistance” of steel.
+Alloy elements that prevent the reduction of carbon content in phase α and the growth of carbide particles, and maintain the high hardness and strength of steel parts, are known as alloy elements that improve the tempering resistance or “backfire resistance” of steel.

 3. Effect of alloy elements on Transformation of retained austenite

-The transformation of retained austenite in alloy steel is basically similar to that of carbon steel, except that alloy elements can change the decomposition temperature and speed of retained austenite, which may affect the type and nature of retained austenite transformation.
+The transformation of retained austenite in alloy steel is similar to that of carbon steel, but alloy elements can affect the decomposition temperature and speed of retained austenite, which may alter the type and nature of the transformation.

-When tempering below MS point, residual austenite will be transformed into martensite.
+When tempering below the MS point, residual austenite transforms into martensite.

-If Ms point is high (> 100 ℃), then the decomposition process of martensite will also occur, forming tempered martensite.
+If the MS point is high (>100 ℃), the decomposition process of martensite occurs, forming tempered martensite.

-When tempering above Ms point, retained austenite may undergo three transformations:
+When tempering above the MS point, retained austenite may undergo three transformations:

 ① Isothermal transformation to bainite in the bainite formation zone;